PolterTzi/open-osr/index.md

 This system follows the ideas of the Old School Renaissance, and should be compatibile with most OSR content available.
 Some of this content may require conversions - but these should be easily done on the fly.

+> **Designer Commentary**: When reading the OpenOSR ruleset, you may encounter blocks like these.
+Designer Commentary blocks are not rules - they only explain the rationale for some design decisions, or provide context in relation to the original games.

 ## How to start playing

 (TODO)